blakea83/Getting-and-Cleaning-Data-Course-Project/README.md

     x6<-c(1,2,x5)

-20) Extracting the columns with mean, std, ID, and activity from the larger data frame
+20) Extracting the columns with mean, std, ID, and activity from the larger data frame (satisfies step 2)

     meanstd<-combinedx[,x6]